joshbegley/nyt-latest/previous.md

 `Britain’s Parliament passed contentious legislation to allow the deportation of asylum seekers to the African country, a political victory for Prime Minister Rishi Sunak.`\
 https://nytimes.com/2024/04/22/world/europe/uk-rwanda-deportation-bill-migrants.html

-**Trump Criminal Trial Day 6: Opening Statements and a Brisk Pace**\
+**Trump Criminal Trial Day 5: Opening Statements and a Brisk Pace**\
-`Jonah Bromwich, a criminal justice reporter at The New York Times, gives the major takeaways from the opening statements and the first witness of Trump’s criminal trial in Manhattan.`\
+`Jonah Bromwich, a criminal justice reporter at The New York Times, gives the major takeaways from the opening statements and the first witness of Trump’s criminal trial in Manhattan.
+An earlier version of this video misstated that it’s the sixth day of the Trump hush-money trial.
+It is Day 5.`\
 https://nytimes.com/video/nyregion/100000009427516/trump-criminal-trial-opening-statements.html

 **Dozens of Yale Students Arrested as Campus Protests Spread**\